MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 Understanding the requirements of Responsible AI helps when setting delivery timelines.
 To plan for responsible AI, follow these recommendations:

 - *Use responsible AI planning tools.* If you’re new to AI, rely on the planning tools available to align development with responsible AI principles.
 Microsoft has developed resources facilitate align AI adoption based on its experience.
-For more information, see [AI Impact Assessment template](https://www.microsoft.com/ai/tools-practices) , [Human-AI interaction workbook](https://www.microsoft.com/haxtoolkit/workbook/), and [Responsible AI Maturity Model](https://www.microsoft.com/research/publication/responsible-ai-maturity-model/).
+For more information, see [AI Impact Assessment template](https://www.microsoft.com/ai/tools-practices) , [Human-AI experience toolkit](https://www.microsoft.com/research/project/hax-toolkit/), and [Responsible AI Maturity Model](https://www.microsoft.com/research/publication/responsible-ai-maturity-model/).
 Plan to review your AI workloads throughout development and regularly after deployment.
 The frequency of the review depends on your use case and AI use.

 - *Plan for AI governance.* Factor in the effort to assess AI risks, develop AI governance policies, and controls needed to eliminate all instances of unauthorized AI use.
 Set up processes to manage data access, usage, and compliance with regulations like CCPA.
 These processes will be unique to your organization, data, and AI opportunities.
 Create clear data ownership policies and ensuring data lineage is traceable.
 For more information, see [Govern AI](govern.md).